Skip to main content

 Each agent task gets its own directory, keeping concurrent sessions isolated (see How verification works):

-Not every file is present in every session: retries, queue/, and imported.json appear only when relevant.
-These persist after a session ends (they aren’t auto-deleted).
-You rarely touch them directly: use ironbee status to read verdicts and ironbee queue to inspect pending sends.
+Not every file is present in every session, and these persist after a session ends (they aren’t auto-deleted).
+Sessions from older CLI versions kept actions.jsonl at the session root — that file is still merged in for a session in flight across the upgrade, but new writes all land under agents/ (a pre-upgrade root verdict.json is no longer read; verdicts are looked up only under agents/<agentId>/).
+You rarely touch any of this directly: use ironbee status to read verdicts and ironbee queue to inspect pending sends.

 What’s next?